TxyShannon/Relevance-WARDEN_SCDFXIBM/README.md

 ## Getting Started

 ### Tensorflow demo
-Due to the time constraint, only local deployment of the object detection demo is available, in attempt to simulate imaging analysis from the cctv to identify a fire hazard.
+Due to the time constraint, only local deployment of the object detection demo is available, in attempt to simulate imaging analysis from an ip camera to identify a fire hazard.

 ### Prerequisite
 - Webcam